 The next competition we completed in was the Champions League in 2011 when we reached the quarter finals.
 Our second campaign was last year when we were eliminated in the group stage.
-To the start of this season we have played 18, won 7, drawn 4 and lost 7.
-Having scored 31 and conceded 25.
+To date we have played 24, won 12, drawn 5 and lost 7.
+Having scored 46 and conceded 29.

 The latest competition we entered was the Europa League in 2012.
 To date we have competed in this competition six times and our best performance was reaching the quarter finals in 2013.
 We have played 54 times and won 27, drawn 16 and lost 11.
 The goal difference is 96-50.

-Of the 36 countries we have met Holland have provide the opposition in 17 games, Italy 15, and Belgium, France, Germany, Spain and Yugoslavia 10 times each.
+Of the 36 countries we have played in, Holland have provide the opposition in 17 games, Italy 15, Spain and Germany 11 and Belgium, France and Yugoslavia 10 times each.
 Spain and Ukraine are the only countries with whom we have a negative win ratio.

 Article relating to the clubs previous campaigns can be @